bazuayelewis/olist-store-brazil/README.md

 ## Architecture
 I opted to use an ELT pipeline architecture.
-The pipeline automates the process of extracting data from a [kaggle datasets](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), loading it into a PostgreSQL database (ecommerce), staging each table into a Google Cloud Storage (GCS) bucket, uploading staged data into a Bigquery Dataset and using dbt to transform the raw data and write the transformed data in a dataset in Bigquery.
+The pipeline automates the process of extracting data from a [kaggle datasets](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), loading it into a PostgreSQL database, staging each table in a Google Cloud Storage (GCS) bucket, uploading the staged data into a Bigquery Dataset and using dbt to transform the raw data and write the transformed data into datasets in Bigquery.

 ![olist-store-brazil-architecture](images/olist-store-brazil-architecture.gif)